- The latest Stanbic IBTC Bank Nigeria PMI shows most companies continued to report less demand, attributable to an increase in the cost of products.

 “Inventories were reduced in line with falling output and muted customer demand.
 Elsewhere, input costs increased to their third steepest on record while output prices quickened to their fastest level in six months.”

-Additionally, currency woes gripping the naira negatively impacted purchase prices in the markets.
-In particular, pump prices, cost of transportation, and materials for manufacturers continued to hurt businesses, the report adds.
+Additionally, currency woes gripping the naira negatively impacted market purchase prices.
+In particular, pump prices, cost of transportation, and materials for manufacturers continued to hurt businesses.

-However, because of higher crude oil production relative to same period last year, the oil sector is likely to compensate for a lacklustre non-oil sector’s performance, Stanbic IBTC Bank Nigeria projects.
+However, because of higher crude oil production relative to the same period last year, the oil sector is likely to compensate for a lackluster non-oil sector’s performance, Stanbic IBTC Bank Nigeria projects.

 Cautious approach